Generative Modeling via Kernelized Stochastic Interpolants: Numerical Illustrations

 \subsection{Ensemble of Weak Generative Models}

-We next evaluate the pretrained-model combination strategy, using deliberately under-trained velocity fields as feature gradients.
-The key question is whether the linear system~\eqref{eq:pretrained:system} can extract a combined drift $\hat b_t = \sum_{i=1}^P \eta_t^i b_t^i$ that significantly outperforms each constituent model.
-We use the linear schedule $\alpha_t = 1-t$, $\beta_t = t$ for all models.

-\paragraph{MNIST ($28\times 28$).} We stress-test the framework in a compute-constrained regime by training two cohorts of 20 models each: one for 50 SGD steps and one for 100 SGD steps (mini-batches of 128).
-All models use the same time-conditioned convolutional U-Net backbone (Appendix~\ref{app:details}) but are initialized with independent random seeds.
-Individual models produce low-quality samples with severe artifacts (Figure~\ref{fig:mnist_ensemble}, top two rows).
+We evaluate the pretrained-model combination strategy on MNIST using two cohorts of 20 U-Net models trained for only 50 or 100 SGD steps (mini-batches of 128, linear schedule $\alpha_t=1-t$, $\beta_t=t$)---far too few for individual models to produce coherent digits (Figure~\ref{fig:mnist_ensemble}, top two rows).

-We apply Algorithm~\ref{alg:generation} using subsets of these weak models as feature gradients, with $N=10{,}000$ data pairs and $K=1{,}000$ integration steps.
-Figure~\ref{fig:mnist_ensemble} (left, bottom row) shows that the ensemble of 20 models trained for 100 steps produces samples with coherent digit structure---a striking improvement over individual models, achieved without additional training.

-To quantify this, we compute the log-likelihood of 10{,}000 generated samples under a fully trained U-Net oracle.
-Figure~\ref{fig:mnist_ensemble} (right) plots average oracle log-likelihood versus ensemble size $P$.
-Likelihood improves monotonically with $P$ and saturates beyond $P \approx 15$, indicating diminishing returns once the ensemble spans a sufficiently rich subspace.
-The 100-step cohort consistently outperforms the 50-step cohort.
+Applying Algorithm~\ref{alg:generation} with $N=10{,}000$ pairs and $K=1{,}000$ steps, the kernelized ensemble of 20 models (100-step cohort) produces recognizable digits without additional training.
+To quantify, we compute oracle log-likelihood of $10{,}000$ generated samples under a fully trained U-Net: Figure~\ref{fig:mnist_ensemble} (right) shows it improves monotonically with $P$ and saturates near $P\approx 15$.

-\paragraph{CelebA ($128\times 128$).} We repeat the protocol on CelebA ($128\times 128$, center-cropped), training 25 weak models for 5 epochs (learning rate $10^{-4}$, batch size 128, Adam) with independent seeds, using the U-Net backbone of~\citet{martin2025pnp}.
-We apply Algorithm~\ref{alg:generation} with $N=10{,}000$ and $K=1{,}000$.
-Figure~\ref{fig:celeba_ensemble} shows that the ensemble produces coherent face images, whereas individual models generate blurry or incoherent outputs.
-This demonstrates that the kernelized combination extends to higher-resolution natural images.